Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 [[{entity name}}]] # No suffix is included.
 <Inherits all properties from Item>

-# The type of coin to add when the player picks up the item.
+# The type of coin to add to the player's inventory when the player picks up the item.
 coinType=<COPPER|SILVER|GOLD>
 ```